dlvx/dlvx.blog/_drafts/redux-mobx-1.markdown

 In this guide I'll try to cover the most important concepts but won't try to tell you which one is better nor will tell you why you should use one or the other cause at the end it's all up to you and the requirements of your project.

-I expect that you already know some Redux cause I will explain almost everything **from a Redux developer perspective** that is moving to **MobX** for the sake of learning.
+I expect that you already know some Redux cause I will explain almost everything **from a Redux developer perspective** who's moving to **MobX** for the sake of learning.

 ## What is MobX ?